trustification/trustify/docs/design/fetch-service.md

 # Fetch Service

 ## Purpose

-The fetch service is used to fetch, without much analysis or calcuation, a variety of entities for the REST API.
+The fetch service is used to fetch, without much analysis or calculation, a variety of entities for the REST API.
 Some traversal does occur, as top-level entities may include relevant joined entities.

 ## Types of DTOs

 There are currently 3 varieties of DTOs in play.
 To demonstrate, we will use the intersection of *Advisory* and the *Vulnerabilities* it may reference.

 The various types will be described below, but generally-speaking:

 * Summary DTOs contains the head of the object.
-  * Summary DTOs may link to heads of _related_ objects.
+  * Summary DTOs may link to heads of *related* objects.
 * Detail DTOs contains the object of the object.
-  *  Detail DTOs may link to summaries of _related_ objects.
+  * Detail DTOs may link to summaries of *related* objects.

 ### Head